remy/inliner/README.md

 - Base64 encode images
 - Puts everything back together as a single HTML file with a simplfied doctype

+## Installation

+Check out a working copy of the source code with [Git](http://git-scm.com), or install `servedir` via [npm](http://npmjs.org).
+The latter will also install `inliner` into the system's `bin` path.

+    $ git clone git://github.com/rem/inliner.git
+    $ npm install inliner

+Alternatively, `inliner` can be run directly from the repository using Node:

+    $ node bin/inliner
+    $ ./bin/inliner

 ## Usage

 The inliner.js script requires jsdom to be installed via `npm install jsdom`, otherwise you should be good to run: